-- our expectation that AB-729 could be combined with our lead capsid inhibitor candidate, AB-836, and approved NAs, in our first combination therapy for HBV patients; - our intention to initiate two Phase 2 clinical trials with AB-729, some with one or more approved or investigational agents, in the second half of 2021; - our expectations regarding the anticipated trial design, timing, number of patients and dosing of our Phase 2 clinical trial of Assembly Biosciences, Inc.'s ("Assembly") investigational HBV core inhibitor candidate, also known as a capsid inhibitor, vebicorvir, in combination with our proprietary GalNAc delivered RNAi therapeutic candidate, AB-729, and standard-of-care nucleos(t)ide reverse transcriptase inhibitor (NrtI) therapy for the treatment of patients with chronic HBV infection; - the potential for an oral HBsAg-reducing agent and potential all-oral combination therapy; - our expectation to obtain initial data from the ongoing Phase 1a/1b clinical trial for AB-836 in the second half of 2021; - the potential for AB-836 to have increased potency and an enhanced resistance profile, compared to our previous capsid inhibitor candidate, AB-506, and other competitive capsid inhibitors; - the potential for AB-836 to be once-daily dosing; - the potential for AB-729 to have a dosing schedule as infrequently as every 8 to 12 weeks; - our expectation to pursue development of a next generation oral HBV RNA-destabilizer; - the potential for us to discover and/or develop new molecular entities for treating coronaviruses, including COVID-19; - the potential for our collaboration with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") to result in the rapid screening of one of the largest small molecule libraries against M^{pro} and the potential for us to progress related inhibitors to clinical candidates; - the potential for our collaboration with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") to result in the rapid screening of one of the largest small molecule libraries against Mpro and the potential for us to progress related inhibitors to clinical candidates; - payments from the Gritstone Oncology, Inc. licensing agreement; - the potential for royalty payments from the agreement related to Genevant Sciences Ltd.; - the expected return from strategic alliances, licensing agreements, and research collaborations; - statements with respect to revenue and expense fluctuation and guidance; - having sufficient cash resources to fund our operations through the third quarter of 2022 based on our expectation of a net cash burn between \$70 million and \$75 million in 2021; and - obtaining funding to maintain and advance our business from a variety of sources including public or private equity or debt financing, collaborative arrangements with pharmaceutical companies, other non-dilutive commercial arrangements and government grants and contracts, as well as other statements relating to our future operations, financial performance or financial condition, prospects or other future events.
+- our expectation that AB-729 could be combined with our lead capsid inhibitor candidate, AB-836, and approved NAs, in our first combination therapy for HBV patients; - our expectations regarding the anticipated trial design, timing, number of patients and dosing of our Phase 2a clinical trial of Assembly Biosciences, Inc.'s ("Assembly") investigational HBV core inhibitor candidate, also known as a capsid inhibitor, vebicorvir, in combination with our proprietary GalNAc delivered RNAi therapeutic candidate, AB-729, and standard-of-care nucleos(t)ide reverse transcriptase inhibitor (NrtI) therapy for the treatment of patients with chronic HBV infection; - · our expectation to undertake a larger Phase 2b clinical trial to evaluate AB-729 in collaboration with Vaccitech plc ("Vaccitech"); - our expectation to initiate two Phase 2a proof-of-concept clinical trials of AB-729 with Peg-IFNα-2a and Antios Therapeutics, Inc.'s ("Antios") ATI-2173 in the second half of 2021; - our expectation to file a Clinical Trial Application (CTA) for a Phase 2a proof-of-concept clinical trial of AB-729 with Vaccitech's VTP-300 in the second half of 2021 and to initiate the clinical trial in early 2022; - the potential for an oral HBsAg-reducing agent and potential all-oral combination therapy; - our expectation to obtain initial data from the ongoing Phase 1a/1b clinical trial for AB-836 in the second half of 2021; - the potential for AB-836 to have increased potency and an enhanced resistance profile, compared to our previous capsid inhibitor candidate, AB-506, and other competitive capsid inhibitors; - the potential for AB-836 to be once-daily dosing; - the potential for AB-729 to have a dosing schedule as infrequently as every 8 to 12 weeks; - · our expectation to pursue development of a next generation oral HBV RNA-destabilizer; - · the potential for us to discover and/or develop new molecular entities for treating coronaviruses, including COVID-19; - the potential for our collaboration with X-Chem, Inc. ("X-Chem") and Proteros biostructures GmbH ("Proteros") to result in the rapid screening of one of the largest small molecule libraries against M^{pro} and the potential for us to progress related inhibitors to clinical candidates; - payments from the Gritstone Oncology, Inc. licensing agreement; - the potential for royalty payments from the agreement related to Genevant Sciences Ltd.; - the expected return from strategic alliances, licensing agreements, and research collaborations; - · statements with respect to revenue and expense fluctuation and guidance; - having sufficient cash resources to fund our operations through the third quarter of 2022 based on our expectation of a net cash burn between \$70 million and \$75 million in 2021; and - obtaining funding to maintain and advance our business from a variety of sources including public or private equity or debt financing, collaborative arrangements with pharmaceutical companies, other non-dilutive commercial arrangements and government grants and contracts, as well as other statements relating to our future operations, financial performance or financial condition, prospects or other future events.
 Forward-looking statements appear primarily in the sections of this Form 10-Q entitled "Part I, Item 1- Financial Statements (Unaudited)," and "Part I, Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."